VogelPapaFinn/gc9a01-overlay-spi1_cs3/README.md

 ls /dev/fb*
 ```

-- this should list both `fb0` and `fb1`.
+- this should list `fb1`, `fb2` and `fb3` (for me because fb0 is my hdmi output).

 ## Step #3: Get some image! :tv:

-Since this overlay is just an extension of the device driver, it only attaches and initiates the LCD device on the `fb1` framebuffer (it's like turning on the TV without any cable or antenna input).
+Since this overlay is just an extension of the device driver, it only attaches and initiates the LCD device on the `fb1/2/3` framebuffer (it's like turning on the TV without any cable or antenna input).
 In order to actually see something on the display, you need something sending image to it.
-What users tipically do is just mirror the HDMI output (displayed on `fb0`) on the LCD (displayed on `fb1`).
+What users tipically do is just mirror the HDMI output (displayed on `fb0`) on the LCD (displayed on `fb1/2/3`).
 For this task there are many tools available and we'll help you to setup one of them bellow.
-If you are a developer, another way to show stuff on the display would be your application directly write on `fb1` framebuffer, but that won't be covered here.
+If you are a developer, another way to show stuff on the display would be your application directly write on `fb1/2/3` framebuffer, but that won't be covered here.

 ### Mirroring HDMI on LCD: Rpi-fbcp

-[Raspberry Pi Framebuffer Copy](https://github.com/tasanakorn/rpi-fbcp) is a tool that copies the primary framebuffer (`fb0`) to a secondary one (`fb1`).
+[Raspberry Pi Framebuffer Copy](https://github.com/tasanakorn/rpi-fbcp) is a tool that copies the primary framebuffer (`fb0`) to a secondary one (`fb1/2/3`).

 Run the following commands to download, build and install: